parkouss/webmacs/docs/basic_usage.rst

 Don't panic
 ***********

-When you are stuck in some command or text field and you are unsure what to do, press **C-g**.
-This binding usually let you get out of the current action - you may have to press it more than once. **C-g** is the universal *get me out of there* command.
+When you are stuck in some interactive :term:`command` or text field and you are unsure what to do, press **C-g**.
+This :term:`key binding` usually let you get out of the current action - you may have to press it more than once. **C-g** is the universal *get me out of there* command.

 .. note::

-  Usually pressing **C-g** enough let you focus on the current web buffer and so activate the :keymap:`webbuffer` keymap.
+  Usually pressing **C-g** enough let you focus on the current :term:`web buffer` and so activate the :keymap:`webbuffer` :term:`keymap`.

 .. current-keymap:: global